On the normality of the concatenated Fibonacci constant: Classical sufficient conditions for normality by concatenation

 The classical theorem of Copeland and Erd\H{o}s \cite{copeland-erdos} asserts that the concatenation of an increasing sequence $a_{1} < a_{2} < \cdots$ is normal in base $b$ provided the counting function $\#\{a_{i} \leq N\}$ exceeds $N^{\theta}$ for every $\theta < 1$ and all sufficiently large $N$.
 Since $\log{N}/N^{\theta} \to 0$ for any $\theta > 0$, Proposition~\ref{prop:count} shows that the Fibonacci sequence fails this condition by a large margin.

-The converse of the Copeland--Erd\H{o}s theorem is clearly false: one can regroup the digits of the Copeland--Erd\H{o}s constant $0.23571113\cdots$ into blocks $a_{1} = 2$, $a_{2} = 35$, $a_{3} = 711$, \ldots with $\abs{a_{n}} = n$ digits each.
+The converse of the Copeland--Erd\H{o}s theorem is clearly false: one can regroup the digits of the Copeland--Erd\H{o}s constant $0.23571113\cdots$ into blocks $a_{1} = 2$, $a_{2} = 35$, $a_{3} = 711$, \ldots, where $a_{n}$ has exactly $n$ digits.
 The resulting sequence has counting function $\Phi(N) \sim \log_{10}{N}$, yet its concatenation produces a normal number.
-The Copeland--Erd\H{o}s theorem can therefore neither prove nor disprove the normality of $\FF$.
+The Copeland--Erd\H{o}s theorem can therefore neither prove nor disprove the normality of~$\FF$.